Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 - Reduce data to display the total

-## Building the Product Lister
+## After Class: React Product Lister

-Your goal is to build a small scale React project that shows a list of products.
+Your goal is to build an app using React.
+This app is simpole and borrows ideas from the React tutorial.

-- Start by forking the starter project
+Get the starter project code here: [Product List Challenge](https://github.com/Product-College-Labs/react-product-list).
-- Post a link to your fork of the project to the tracker
-- You must commit each time you sit down to work on this project

-- Show the categories
-	- Transform `categories` into array of JSX with map
-	- Make a component for each category
-	- Map `inventory` to components

-## After Class

-- Continue working on the product list
-- The project should:
-	- Show the list of categories
-	- Show the list of products
-	-
+Follow the instructions in the Readme.

 ## Additional Resources